Graduate Courses

 Location: St. George

-Date & Time: Mon & Wed 10:00-11:00am, Lab: Wed.
-3:00-5:00pm
+Date & Time: Mon & Wed 10:00-11:00am

-EEB1440W: Computing Stochastic Processes in EEBNext Offered: Winter 2024 (in-person)
+EEB1440W: Computing Stochastic Processes in EEBNext Offered: TBA

-Instructor: C. Parins-Fukuchi
+Instructor: T. Parins-Fukuchi

 Course Description: Probability and stochasticity underlie our understanding of evolutionary and ecological processes.
 Famous models such as Hubbell’s “grand unified” theory, Kimura’s neutral theory of molecular evolution, and the Wright-Fisher and Moran models in population genetics are all stochastic processes.
 Stochasticity also underlies statistical inference, from simple approaches like linear regression to complex models in coalescent theory and phylogenetics.
 In this course, we will explore and seek to better understand these stochastic models by building them from the ground up using Python.
 We will not focus on mathematical proofs in this course, but instead work with these models using simulation.
 In doing so, we will sharpen our statistical approaches for research and develop our intuition for the fundamentals of modelling to improve our ability to form and grasp “big picture” biological hypotheses.
 Lastly, students will gain a working knowledge of the Python programming language in taking this course.